 You want to launch your website… but you don’t have a lot of budget to spare.
 You might be weighing the benefits of Bluehost vs Dreamhost for bloggers on a budget.

-It can be really challenging to get started on a budget.
+It can be challenging to get started on a budget.
 Maybe you’re worried about spending any money at all.
-Friends might tell you just to use a free option, or family might think your website is only a casual hobby.
+Friends might tell you to use a free option, or family might think your website is only a casual hobby.

-But if you want to create a professional online presence for your side business or a website you can make money from in the future, then you know bargain-basement free hosting isn’t going to cut it.
+But if you want to create a professional online presence for your side business or a website you can make money from in the future, then you know bargain-basement free hosting isn’t cut it.

-You don’t want to end up paying far more than you need to… but you also don’t want to inadvertently choose a bargain web host with a terrible reputation for customer service.
+You don’t want to end up paying far more than you need to… but you don’t want to inadvertently choose a bargain web host with a terrible reputation for customer service.

 In this article, I’m going to give you two great choices: Bluehost and Dreamhost.

-They’re not only really popular, long-standing, and reputable web hosting companies, they also have the distinction of being recommended by WordPress.
+They’re not only really popular, long-standing, and reputable web hosting companies, but they also have the distinction of being recommended by WordPress.

-BlueHost vs Dreamhost: Which Should You Choose?
+BlueHost vs. Dreamhost: Which Should You Choose?

 Use the quick links to jump straight to different parts of my review.

-Disclosure: Please note that some of the links below are affiliate links and at no additional cost to you, I’ll earn a commission.
+Disclosure: Please note that some of the links below are affiliate links, and at no additional cost to you, I’ll earn a commission.
 Know that I only recommend products and services I’ve personally used and stand behind.
 When you use one of my affiliate links, the company compensates me, which helps me run this blog and keep my in-depth content free of charge for readers (like you).

-Our Pick: Bluehost vs Dreamhost
+Our Pick: Bluehost vs. Dreamhost

 If you’re feeling overwhelmed on the technical side of things, go with Bluehost.